itsmmarc/jumphud/README.md

 ## Features

-Stripped down HUD designed to give you the ability to display exactly as much information as you want, at it's most bare only your clip ammo count is shown.
+Stripped down HUD designed to give you the ability to display exactly as much information as you want, at its most bare only your clip ammo count is shown.

 ### Useful keybinds have been added to the options menu, including: